bytefish/bytefish.de/blog/aspnetcore_rebac.md

 data model, language and its API.
 After publishing the paper various vendors and open source implementations have materialized.

-I think there are many excellent sources, that explain Google Zanzibar in detail and help you learning about it.
-I've basically consulted the following articles to get started and :
+I think there are many excellent sources, that explain Google Zanzibar in detail, and much better, than I could:

 * [Exploring Google Zanzibar: A Demonstration of Its Basics (by Ege Aytin)](https://www.permify.co/post/exploring-google-zanzibar-a-demonstration-of-its-basics)
 * [Building Zanzibar from Scratch (by Sam Scott)](https://www.osohq.com/post/zanzibar)